Retirement Living Hub

 • Are these drugs covered on the formulary of the plans you are considering?

 Use the Medicare Plan Finder tool on Medicare.gov to compare plans based on your specific medications.
 This helps you identify the most cost-effective Part D or Medicare Advantage plan.
+Dorothy and I sat down with her list of medications and my own to make sure we weren’t missing anything.

 3. Budget and Tolerance for Out-of-Pocket Costs: